 The Essence of Leather Tanning

 Tanning is simply the process of treating the skin or hide of the animal to make leather.
 The place where the tanning process usually happens is at the leather tannery.
-A tannery, like the one in Morocco, is usually large-scale.
-It has numerous drums that are capable of tanning hundreds of animal skin at the same time.
-Additionally, the tannery in Morocco is really old.
-It is proof that tanning and leather production is an ancient art form.
+A tannery, like the one in Morocco, is usually large-scale, with numerous drums capable of tanning hundreds of animal skins at the same time.
+Additionally, the tannery in Morocco is really old, serving as proof that tanning and leather production is an ancient art form.
 Likewise, two ancient civilizations like Sumer and India have also been practicing leather tanning for thousands of years.

-Additionally, tanning is not just an ancient art form.
-While the animal skin soaks up the tanning agent it goes through chemical and physical change.
-The end product is leather, however, not all will have the same quality.
-This is because tanning also involves different techniques and methods.
-Each technique or method or solution applied to the leather will produce a different change.
-This, therefore, makes the leather tanning process interesting and important to learn.
+Tanning is not just an ancient art form.
+While the animal skin soaks up the tanning agent, it goes through chemical and physical change.
+Research has shown that tanning relies heavily on chemical reaction mechanisms that modify the protein structure of hides, thereby hindering decay and improving both durability and flexibility (Mamun et al., 2016; Ramamurthy et al., 2015).
+The end product is leather; however, not all leather will have the same quality.
+This is because tanning involves different techniques and methods, and each technique or solution applied to the leather will produce a different result.
+This is what makes the leather tanning process both interesting and important to learn.

 The Necessity of Tanning

-The answer is really simple.
-It is to keep the animal skin or hide from rotting, decomposing, and putrefying.
+The answer is really simple: tanning keeps the animal skin or hide from rotting, decomposing, and putrefying.
 Once the animal is dead, the skin will take its natural course and begin to break down.
-There are many elements that usually break down and decompose the animal skin.
-It may be because of bacteria that eats away the flesh or the elements which will try to harden the skin or both.
+There are many elements that usually break down and decompose the animal skin, including bacteria that eats away the flesh and environmental elements that harden the skin.
 Tanning, therefore, prevents all of this from happening.

-Tanning will permanently alter the protein structure of the animal skin.
-It will make the skin more durable and less likely to decompose.
-Different solutions offer different changes to the skin.
-Changes such as the change in color, flexibility, softness, or strength.
+Tanning will permanently alter the protein structure of the animal skin, making the skin more durable and less likely to decompose.
+Different solutions offer different changes to the skin, such as changes in color, flexibility, softness, or strength.
 However, whatever method or technique you use, the primary purpose of tanning is to preserve the skin.
-Tanning, therefore, preserves the animal skin and likewise creates leather in the process.
-Additionally, tanning will not only preserve the skin but also protect it from the elements.
-Protecting it from decomposing when it gets wet.
+Tanning, therefore, preserves the animal skin and creates leather in the process.
+Additionally, tanning will not only preserve the skin but also protect it from the elements, including decomposition when it gets wet.

 Methods of Leather Tanning

 Being an ancient form of art, many have developed different methods or techniques of tanning.
-There are many ways to tan animal skin or hide.
-There are however two methods that are the most common.
-They are the vegetable tanning method and the chrome tan or chromium tanning method.
-There are also other alternative tanning methods that we will also be briefly discussing.
+There are however two methods that are the most common: the vegetable tanning method and the chrome tan or chromium tanning method.
+There are also other alternative tanning methods that we will briefly discuss below.

 Vegetable Tanning Process

 The vegetable tanning method takes time.
-The animal skin soaks inside the tanning pit for over a period of two to three months.
-According to ancient practice, the tanners move the animal skin from one drum to another.
-They typically move the animal skin to the next drum that has a solution progressively stronger than the last.
-The tanning agents penetrate the skin as the solution gets stronger and stronger.
+The animal skin soaks inside the tanning pit for a period of two to three months.
+According to ancient practice, the tanners move the animal skin from one drum to another, typically to the next drum that has a solution progressively stronger than the last.
+The tanning agents penetrate the skin as the solution gets stronger.
 Additionally, since this method uses an organic solution, fermentation occurs.
-This gives the leather its distinct color and appearance.
-It also leaves the final product a distinctive sweet and woody fragrance.
-A smell that typically indicates real leather.
+This gives the leather its distinct color and appearance, as well as a distinctive sweet and woody fragrance that typically indicates real leather.

 Natural Tanning Methods

-Natural tanning happens when specific conditions occur.
-These conditions are usually present in bogs.
+Natural tanning happens when specific conditions occur, usually present in bogs.
 The conditions include highly acidic water, low temperature, and a lack of oxygen.
-These certain conditions preserve the skin.
-It can, however, leave a severe tan that is similar to or identical to that of mummified dead bodies, also known as bog bodies.
+These conditions preserve the skin, though they can leave a severe tan that is similar to or identical to that of mummified dead bodies, also known as bog bodies.

 Brain Tanning Process

-Another form of natural tanning.
-This tanning technique is quite difficult to pull off.
-It is a labor-intensive way of tanning animal hides.
+Another form of natural tanning, the brain tanning technique is quite difficult to pull off and is a labor-intensive way of tanning animal hides.
 This method usually uses skin from deer, elk, or moose.
 Tanners use the natural tannic acid from the animal to tan its own hide.
-First, they clean the skin thoroughly by scraping all the flesh, fat, and membrane off the flesh of the skin.
+First, they clean the skin thoroughly by scraping all the flesh, fat, and membrane off the skin.
 The tanner then washes the skin and stretches it on a frame to dry.
-What is so unique about its method is that it uses a very unique and fascinating tanning solution.
-It actually uses a mixture of warm water and the mashed-up animal brain to tan the hide.
-Once they finish applying the solution they smoke the skin to complete the process.
+What is so unique about this method is its fascinating tanning solution: a mixture of warm water and the mashed-up animal brain.
+Once they finish applying the solution, they smoke the skin to complete the process.

 Chrome (Chromium) Tanning Process

-The advantage of chrome tanned leather is that it is faster than vegetable tanned leather Vegetable tanning usually takes a few months to finish.
-However, chrome tanning can take up to as fast as one day, with aid of modern machinery.
-Chrome leather also costs less because it is less difficult to manufacture.
-What usually makes vegetable tanning expensive is because it is labor-intensive.
+The advantage of chrome tanned leather is that it is faster than vegetable tanned leather.
+Vegetable tanning usually takes a few months to finish, however chrome tanning can take as little as one day with the aid of modern machinery.
+Chrome leather also costs less because it is less labor-intensive to manufacture.

 Alternative Chemical and Synthetic Tanning

-This technique is the frequent alternative to chrome tanning.
-They do not apply it on their own but apply it together with other tanning solutions.
+This technique is the frequent alternative to chrome tanning and is not applied on its own but together with other tanning solutions.
 Tanners usually combine it with either vegetable or chrome tanning solutions.
 This method of tanning uses artificial tanning agents such as formaldehyde, glutaraldehyde, phenols, and acrylates.
-They call these types of leather wet whites.
+These types of leather are called wet whites.
 Wet whites can also be made using aldehydes, aluminum, zirconium, titanium, or iron salts, or a combination of any of them.
-This method is likely to produce very soft leathers that are usually on car seats.
+This method is likely to produce very soft leathers that are usually found on car seats.

 Mineral Tanning

 Another method that uses chromium salts is mineral tanning.
-This method also speeds up the tanning process to days or even hours.
-It usually produces soft, pliable leather that is light.
+This method also speeds up the tanning process to days or even hours, and it usually produces soft, pliable leather that is light.

 Tawing Process